 I am so glad you are here.
 My name is Takeyce, and I have been an artist for as long as I can remember.
 I love sunrises, sunsets, trees, dew, laughter, light, and my all time muse – all bodies of water – lakes, streams, rivers, and the ocean.

-I work in oil and pastel to create art that reflects my love of the landscape.
+I work with oils, gouache, and pastels to create art that reflects my love of the landscape.

 You can view paintings available for immediate purchase by visiting my Gallery.

 If you’d like to receive my updates via email, please Click Here to Subscribe.

 Recent Press: HerLife Magazine Cover Story March 2018

 This year, I’ve decided to focus Creative February on the beautiful, vital landscape of the Adirondacks — specifically, places conserved by the Adirondack Chapter of The Nature Conservancy over the course of its 46-year history.
 I joined the chapter’s board of directors last year, and I can’t wait to share images of these iconic Adirondack places with you.
 Every day in February, I’ll paint a different image, with each week representing a different season.